 ...the volume rocker and power buttons on the Nexus 9, for example, are simply bad.
 They're squishy, have almost no travel, and provide very little feedback unless you know the exact angle to hit them at.

 It looks like manufacturer HTC may be addressing at least some of the problems with the initial batch of tablets, its first since the HTC Jetstream way back in 2011.
+According to one poster on the dedicated Nexus 9 subreddit, a tablet manufactured last week which arrived to a customer on Wednesday has buttons that are noticeably better than those on previous hardware.
 Read More

 Samsung has announced a new advanced pixel technology for CMOS image sensors called ISOCELL that it promises will get higher color fidelity in poor lighting conditions.
 This new technology has currently been developed for use in an 8MP camera, and it's scheduled to enter mass production in Q4 2013.
 We can reasonably expect this advancement to appear in future Galaxy products down the road.